dubochet/scala-reflection/README.rst

                           THE SCALA REFLECTION LIBRARY
 ================================================================================

+*This codebase is historic, and represents early efforts in the development of a Scala reflection library.
+It has been entirely replaced and superseeded by later developments.*

 The Scala reflection library is intended to provide developers with a means to reflect on Scala programs in a way that exposes structures corresponding to the Scala source being reflected upon.